skipto-landmarks-headings/page-script-5/README.md

 * Supports including landmark regions and headings in custom web components
 * Makes the skipto container element a navigation landmark region with an accessible name
 * Deprecates the `containerElement` and `containerRole` configuration options (e.g. uses "nav" element)
-* Reorganizes the code into modules for imporved development and readability
+* Reorganizes the code into modules for improved development and readability
 * Switch from using `grunt` to `gulp` for building release files
 * Updated accessible name calculation
 * Added transition effect for "popup" display option when button receives focus